Richmond Park: Literature

+The park features in Green Glass Beads (2011), the poetry anthology edited by Jacqueline Wilson.
 Joseph Coelho's 2017 poetry anthology Overheard in a Tower Block includes a poem for children, "Richmond Park".

-Non-fiction

 A Hind in Richmond Park by William Henry Hudson, published in 1922 and republished in 2006, is an extended natural history essay.
-It includes an account of his visits to Richmond Park and a particular occasion when a young girl was struck by a red deer when she tried to feed it an acorn.
+It includes an account of his visits to the park and a particular occasion when a young girl was struck by a red deer when she tried to feed it an acorn.